RenderCard - From my blog need to a public OG API

 - Edge Runtime

-The focus was reliability and speed, not complexity.
+The goal was speed and reliability, not adding complexity.

 What it is not

-It is a focused utility: turn text and metadata into clean social preview cards.
+It is just a small utility that turns text into a clean preview card.

 What comes next